thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

-- [ ] design and test process with multi computer cross version setup on robot with LiDAR and RGBD camera -> pointcloud and tf published by arm computer, vision computer subscribes -> registration result tf published by vision computer, arm computer subscribes
+- [x] design and test process with multi computer cross version setup on robot with LiDAR and RGBD camera -> pointcloud and tf published by arm computer, vision computer subscribes -> registration result tf published by vision computer, arm computer subscribes
+    [ ] document the process of interfacing with Aubo/RTT robot

 - [ ] stream line filtering->clustering->registration for testing alongsisde robot